From Merchant bank to Private Bank

 Arbuthnot Latham begins a journey of growth

-Having celebrated its 180th Anniversary in 2013 and an office already open in Exeter, Arbuthnot Latham also opens regional offices in Manchester, Bristol and Dubai.
-The bank also forms a commercial banking arm and acquires Renaissance Asset Finance, as well as launching Arbuthnot Asset Based Lending Ltd. and Arbuthnot Specialist Finance Ltd.
+Having celebrated its 180th Anniversary in 2013 and an office already open in Exeter, Arbuthnot Latham also opens regional offices in Manchester, and Bristol.
+The bank also forms a commercial banking arm and acquires Renaissance Asset Finance, as well as launching Arbuthnot Asset Based Lending Ltd.